-The District shall conduct, at District expense, a state criminal records check on all volunteers who have contact with students on a regularly scheduled and/or continuing basis, or who have supervisory responsibility for children at a school site or on school-sponsored trips.
+A state criminal records check shall be conducted on all volunteers who have contact with students on a regularly scheduled and/or continuing basis, or who have supervisory responsibility for children at a school site or on school-sponsored trips.

-Pursuant to KRS 160.380, the Superintendent/designee also may require volunteers to submit to a state and national criminal (fingerprint) history background check and to provide a clear CA/N checkletter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record.
+Pursuant to KRS 160.380, the Superintendent/designee also may require volunteers to submit to a state and national criminal (fingerprint) history background check and to provide a clear CA/N check.
 With prior approval of the Superintendent/designee, the background checks will be conducted at District expense.
 Otherwise, except as stated previously, the volunteer must pay for the background checks.

 No volunteer shall be utilized to supervise students, or deemed to have the authority to supervise students, unless the volunteer has been designated to supervise students by the Principal and approved by the Superintendent/designee, and the volunteer has undergone the required records check.
-The Superintendent may also require such a volunteer to provide a letter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record.

-Link to DPP-156 Central Registry Check and more information on the required CA/N checkCabinet Letter:
+Link to DPP-156 Central Registry Check and more information on the required CA/N check;